 Making your own

 We don’t leave you totally on your own, each tent comes with written instructions on how we make poles.
 Those instructions include exact measurements of your tent, which makes it even easier to make sure your tent will be sound when you set it up.
 Constructing your own poles means you know the poles inside and out.
-Knowing how they go together and having all the dimensions saved our bacon when our center pole got left behind and we had to improvise using a bannister from Home Depot, or the time we lost the awning poles and had to go chop down some saplings…
+Knowing how they go together and having all the dimensions saved our bacon when our center pole got left behind and we had to improvise using a banister from Home Depot, or the time we lost the awning poles and had to go chop down some saplings…

 Making your own can save you hundreds of dollars if you find the wood locally, not only in shipping but possibly in material costs.
 If you want full length poles, like a 14 foot upright or a ridge pole longer than 8 or 9 feet, that’s something you can do and avoid freight costs or sleeved poles.
 Places like Lowes and Home Depot often have some fir options available, otherwise, your local lumberyard can order it for you.
 We can provide rough sizes to get you going before your tent is shipped.
 You might also opt to go with different woods than we do, either for authenticity or cost reasons.
 Also you can make them on your own schedule and can seal your poles as you see fit.